Home Sale Law in Arkansas

 If the buyer asks a direct question concerning the physical condition of the property, the seller must answer it truthfully.
 Misrepresenting a material fact in a real estate transaction is a very serious form of fraud, and could give rise to significant damages against the seller.

 Most considerable defects (those which have any effect on the value or safety of the home) should be disclosed even if the buyer doesn't ask about them.
 If the seller knows of a defect, and a reasonable buyer wouldn't be able to discover it through a normal inspection, the seller must disclose it.

 As a buyer, you should be aware that you have some obligations in this area, too.
 Buyers are expected to be diligent.
 Failure to do so might prevent the buyer from recovering in a lawsuit.

 Typically, buyers have a duty to conduct a reasonable inspection of the property before buying it.
 Therefore, buyers normally can't recover for defects that could have been discovered via reasonable inspection, unless the seller actively conceals them.

-Can a Pulaski County, Arkansas Real Estate Attorney help with Real Estate Sale Agreements?
+Can a Pulaski County, Arkansas Real Estate Attorney help?